TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 #.
 Is the many-to-many association important in the application domain?
 #.
 Can the association be made ​​unilaterally, as there is a main direction in
    which the objects are queried?
 #.
-Could the association be specified in greater detail, eg by qualifying the
+Could the association be specified in greater detail, e.g. by qualifying the
    individual elements more closely?
 #.
 Is the association for the core functionality needed at all?